 He blinked and nodded sideways.
 “Not from time.
 From tedium.”

 I made that same fricative sound from before.
+I wondered what it meant that Yellowbeard hadn’t gone grey from tedium.
 “That’s reassuring.”

 “You should try talking to Whitebeard.”
 He giggled like a little boy who had been hidden away in a nursery for centuries.
 “He’s the most tedious man you’ll ever meet, in any world.”